 Due to the university’s updates regarding COVID-19 for programs involving children, we are unable to offer in-person programs this summer.
 We are considering potential virtual/remote options and will inform all applicants of our final decision.

 EXPLORE the world of ‟small” and get hands-on experience with technologies developed in the past 60 years that continue to transform our way of life.

 STUDY quantum phenomena that only exist in the small world and how these effects enable us to harvest energy from the sunlight.

 DESIGN a solar cell from the ground up and a solar car that runs by converting solar energy to mechanical power.

-This program will require completion of multiple safety/instructional courses prior to the program date.
+This program will require completion of multiple online safety/instructional courses prior to the program date.